 Biography

-The dutch accordionist Dennis Weijers (1986) works in the field of electro-acoustic music.
+The dutch accordionist Dennis Bajram (1986) works in the field of electro-acoustic music.

 Education, Berlin & India